automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Bruhathkayosaurus.md

 # Bruhathkayosaurus
-## Description: Was this titanosaur bigger than Argentinosaurus?
+## Was this titanosaur bigger than Argentinosaurus?